7 Memorable Code Name-Themed Finance Tombstones

 Code names tend to be associated with M&A transactions, but whatever kind of deal you’re commemorating, you’ll probably want to explore a range of creative options.
 As the examples above illustrate, “creative” finance tombstones don’t have to be complex or extravagant.

-At The Corporate Presence, we have 40 years of experience in drawing on code names, or other specifics of your deal, to provide you—and your client–with the most effective, and memorable tombstone.
+At The Corporate Presence, we have over 40 years of experience in drawing on code names, or other specifics of your deal, to provide you—and your client–with the most effective, and memorable tombstone.
 Reach out to us today!

 Contact Us For a Quote Today